 Mr. Bach received his law degree in 2006 from UCLA School of Law, where he was an invited member of the Moot Court Honors Program, the ABA Moot Court Team, and was named Outstanding Brief Writer for the Spring 2005 competition.
 He received his B.A., cum laude, from the University of Pennsylvania in 2002, with a double major in Diplomatic History and French.

-Mr. Bach spearheads Gibson Dunn’s semi-annual Media, Entertainment, and Technology Practice Group’s Client Update, covering cutting-edge developments in copyright, trademark, film, television, and music law.
+Mr. Bach spearheads Gibson Dunn’s semi-annual Media, Entertainment and Technology Practice Group’s Client Update, covering cutting-edge developments in copyright, trademark, film, television, and music law.
+(Updates are accessible below.)
 His writing is also published in Volume 19, Issue 1 of the Georgetown Journal of Legal Ethics (“Trial Lawyer on the Ticket”), and in Getting the Deal Through (“U.S. Enforcement of Foreign Judgments 2014”).
 He has contributed to work published in the International Arbitration Law Review (“The IBA Rules Lay the Ground for Solutions to Address Electronic-Document-Production Disputes”), and in U.C.
 Davis Law Review (“United States Immigration Law as We Know It: El Clandestino, the American Gulag, Rounding Up the Usual Suspects”).

 During law school, Mr. Bach served as a judicial extern for the Honorable Kim McLane Wardlaw of the Ninth Circuit Court of Appeals and for the Honorable Nora M. Manella of the United Stated District Court, Central District of California.